Muallim District: Administrative divisions

 The east and west parts of the Ulu Bernam mukim is separated by the town of Hulu Bernam, which is a part of Hulu Selangor, Selangor.
-West Ulu Bernam is an exclave of the district and the mukim.
+West Ulu Bernam was an exclave of the district and the mukim.

 Demographics

 Federal Parliament and State Assembly Seats

 The parliamentary constituency of Tanjong Malim encompasses the entire district.
 It also supplies two state constituencies in the Perak State Legislative Assembly.